 J. R. Tracy

-We had thirteen players last week for some old favorites, a new offering, and a playtest.
+We had six players last week for some light gaming, a cool new deckbuilder, and a lot of conversation.

 J. R. Tracy